Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 UTSA Stats and Trends

-- UTSA has three wins against the spread in three games this year.

-- The Roadrunners covered the spread in their only game when underdogs by 3.5 points or more.
+- This season, the Roadrunners won ATS in their only game as an underdog of 3 points or more.

-- UTSA's games this season have hit the over on one of three set point totals (33.3%).
+- UTSA's games this year have gone over the total in one out of three opportunities (33.3%).

 - UTSA is 2-0 against the spread and 2-0 overall in games when it records more than 32.0 points.